+- Provision of green infrastructure-

+in particular the use of appropriate

+tree species to improve local air

+quality including Alder, Field

+Maple, Hawthorne, Larch, Norway

+Maple, Pine and Silver Birch.

-- Although chimneys are encouraged in the Local Character and Pride section, fixed solid fuel combustion appliances can be detrimental to air quality; - Provision of ground source heat pumps (gshp) for heating internal spaces and water.
-Where gshp are not technically viable, use air source heat pumps; - Providing new residents with a welcome pack with information and advice about reducing air polluting travel behaviour- including promoting for example walking, cycling, public transport and car-sharing opportunities;
+- Although chimneys are encouraged in the Local Character and Pride section, fixed solid fuel combustion appliances can be detrimental to air quality;

+- Provision of ground source heat pumps (gshp) for heating internal spaces and water.
+Where gshp are not technically viable, use air source heat pumps;

+- Providing new residents with a welcome pack with information and advice about reducing air polluting travel behaviour including promoting for example walking, cycling, public transport and car-sharing opportunities;

-5: RECOMMENDED WALKING DISTANCE GUIDELINES
+RECOMMENDED WALKING DISTANCE GUIDELINES

-In terms of children's play, the walking distances considered reasonable to travel from home to public open space are set out below.
-These distances are based on the Fields in Trust recommendations set out in Guidance for sport and play-beyond the six acre standard England (2015) (please refer to the Fields in Trust website for more information):
+In terms of children's play, the distances considered reasonable to travel from home to public open space are set out below.
+These distances are based on the National Playing Fields Association (NPFA) recommendations: